operaton/operaton-keycloak/examples/jwt/README.md

 * Registering the `KeycloakJwtAuthenticationFilter` wioperatonBpmPropertiesth the `KeycloakJwtAuthenticationProvider` acting as a bridge between Keycloak and Operaton.
 * Registering the `KeycloakConfigurationFilterRegistrationBean` which provides access to the Keycloak server configuration.

-Finally you have to configure the Keycloak Server and Client as well as the Spring Security JWT resource server by providing issuer URI as follows:
+Finally, you have to configure the Keycloak Server and Client as well as the Spring Security JWT resource server by providing issuer URI as follows:

 ```yml
 # Operaton Cockpit JWT Plugin